 Think about it like this: Maslow’s Hierarchy of Needs says you can’t pour into your relationships with your partner, your children, or your friends, or really feel accomplished if you’re not getting your basic needs met (sleep).
 Because it’s true what “they” say, this season can suck you dry (literally and figuratively).
 But it doesn’t have to.
 Your baby can thrive.
 You can sleep.
 Your relationships can evolve.
 You just need truth at your fingertips.

-Becoming a Baby Settler VIP is your fast track to end the overwhelm and get uninterrupted nighttime sleep, in as little as 3 days.
+The Ultimate Guide to Nighttime Weaning is your fast track to end the overwhelm and get uninterrupted nighttime sleep, in as little as 3 days.

 So you can start moving up Maslow’s Hierarchy of needs!